plaque

 While your fur kid is under anesthesia, your vet will perform a visual examination checking the health of her gums and teeth.
 Some vets will perform an x-ray to get as clear a picture of your pet’s oral health as possible.
 Hand tools and an ultrasonic scaler are used to scrape the plaque off the teeth.
 This is then followed by a periodontal tool to get under the gums.

 The plaque and bacteria found under the gumline can quickly lead to gingivitis which can result in puffy, painful, bleeding gums.
-Gingivitis then progresses to the more serious periodontal disease which can create teeth issues requiring extraction.
+If plaque is not disturbed or removed Gingivitis may progress to the more serious periodontal disease which is loss of tooth attachment such as the tissue, ligaments and bone attaching the tooth to the jaw.
+The disease is a result of the immune system trying to get rid of the harmful situation (plaque) by dissolving the tooth attachment so that the tooth will ventuially be lost.
 The bacteria from the periodontal disease can also spread, causing serious health issues elsewhere in the body.

 Your vet will gauge as to whether your dog needs teeth extracted or not and then will move on to polish the teeth.
 Polishing makes sure the surface of the teeth is smooth so there are fewer places for plaque and bacteria to hide.